 After reviewing my reading lists for the last few years, I realized I have quite a few series in progress.
 Heck, I could almost build my entire reading list off of returning series.

-As always, the latest books in The Expanse and Lost Fleet series are locks for the list (in this case, it’s the Genesis Fleet, which is a prequel to the lost fleet).
+As always, the latest books in The Expanse and Lost Fleet series are locks for the list (in this case, it’s the Genesis Fleet, which is a prequel to the Lost Fleet).
 The Thrawn books have been my beach read for the last two years and I see no reason to change that fledgling tradition.
-I’m itching to read some more thoughtful sciecne fiction, so I expect Use of Weapons (Book 3 of The Culture) will make the list.
+I’m itching to read some more thoughtful science fiction, so I expect Use of Weapons (Book 3 of The Culture) will make the list.

 - Rising Tides (Destroyermen, Book 5) by Taylor Anderson (Amazon) – On of my go-to nautical series for reading on Lake Champlain during our annual summer vacation.
 Plus, the books in this series are almost available at my local used bookstore, Hooked on Books.

 - War Factory (Transformation, Book 2) by Neal Asher (Amazon) – Darker than what I normally read, but still good.
 The series is about the hunt for rogue AI named Penny Royal.

 - Tiamat’s Wrath (The Expanse, Book 8) by James R.A.
 Corey (Amazon) – The penultimate book in The Expanse series.
 The previous book jumped the story a few decades into the future.
 Everyone’s older (which I can relate to) and an empire of former Martians is on the rise.

 - Triumphant (Genesis Fleet, Book 3) by Jack Campbell (Amazon) – The third book in the prequel series to The Lost Fleet.
 Based on the title, I’m thinking it might be the last one as well.